Blog

 How to track ETFs in Sharesight

-3. Sharesight converts the prices and valuations of your holdings from their listed market to your portfolio’s base currency.
+Note: Sharesight converts the prices and valuations of your holdings from their listed market to your portfolio’s base currency.
 It also automatically calculates any currency fluctuations on a daily basis and backfills past dividends and distributions (and continues to add new ones as they are announced).

-With Sharesight, investors can clearly see the impact of capital gains, dividends and foreign currency fluctuations on the performance of their ETFs.
+With Sharesight, investors can clearly see the impact of capital gains, dividends foreign currency fluctuations on the performance of their ETFs.

-ETF benchmarking with Sharesight
+ETF Sharesight exposure report

-To select an ETF as a benchmark, simply click "Add a Benchmark" on the portfolio’s Overview page.
+To select an ETF as a benchmark, simply click ‘Add a benchmark’ on the portfolio’s Overview page.
 You can either select from a common ETF benchmark or type in the market code and select the ETF of your choice.

 Track your ETFs (and the rest of your portfolio) with Sharesight